 Name Value Unit

 only for

-module 2:
+module 2: 0/

 Elastic recovery EN ISO 7389 >/=25 or %

 >/=100

 value to be

 declared

 Loss of volume EN ISO 10563 by the %

 manufactur

 er

 only for

 module 1,2

-and 3:
+and 3;

-value to be
+Resistance to flow EN ISO 7390 value to be mm

-Resistance to flow EN ISO 7390 declared mm
+Resistance to now EN ISO 7390 declared

 by the

 manufactur

 er

 only for

-module 1,

-Tensile properties EN ISO 8339 3 and 4:
+Tensile properties EN ISO 8339 module 1,

+3 and 4:

 =0,9

 Adhesion/cohesion properties at only for

 maintained extension after module 1

 immersion in water EN ISO 10590 and 4: NF

 Adhesion/cohesion properties only for

 after immersion in water plastic module 1: %

-sealants EN ISO 10591 >/=25 or 70
+sealants EN ISO 10591 >/=25 or

-Sediants EN ISO 10591 >/=100
+>/=100

 Adhesion/cohesion properties only for

 after exposure to heat, water and module

 artificial light EN ISO 11431 2:NF

-Adhesion/cohesion properties at

-maintained extension after
+Adhesion/cohesion properties at maintained extension after

-immersion in water for sealants in only for
+immersion in water for sealants in onlyfor

-class XS and/or module 3
+class XS and/or only for module 3

-adhesion/cohesion properties after and 4: NF
+adhesion/cohesion properties after

-immersion in water for sealants in
+immersion in water for sealants in anu 4.
+MF

 class S EN ISO 10590

 Adhesion/cohesion properties at only for

 maintained extension after 28 module

 days salt water immersion 4: NF

-NF: Passed-Failed criteria.
-The sealant class must also be indicated for the declared product.

-not required for interior use

-valid for all modules: Other performance characteristics in accordance with the manufacturer's technical documentation/declaration of performance
+\ NF: Passed-Failed criteria.
+The sealant class must also be indicated for the declared product. \\ not required for interior use valid for all modules: Other performance characteristics in accordance with the manufacturer's technical documentation/declaration of performance